 Lucas Montarce is the chief financial officer and vice president of Business Development, Strategy and Operations.
 Since joining Lilly in 2001, he has held a variety of positions across Latin America, Europe, and the U.S. including both local and regional CFO.

 Born in Buenos Aires, Argentina, Montarce holds an undergraduate degree in business accounting from the Catholic University and a Masters of Business Administration from Universidad del CEMA.

 Montarce currently serves on the board of Christel House, a global children's charity.
 The organization guides the strategy for learning centers with a mission to transform the lives of impoverished children around the world, building self-sufficient and contributing members to the society.

 Julie Lawless is sr. director of corporate affairs at Elanco, the animal health division of Eli Lilly and Company, (NYSE: LLY).
 In this role, she oversees global and regional communications, government affairs, corporate branding, cause & shared value and the Elanco Pulse Institute social listening center.

-Lawless joined Elanco at the Greenfield, Indiana headquarters in 2014 as director of Corporate Communications.
+Lawless joined Elanco at the Greenfield, Ind. headquarters in 2014 as director of Corporate Communications.
 Under her leadership, the function has developed into a global capability with industry-leading corporate reputation initiatives.

 She has a broad range of experiences in corporate affairs from several industries, including technology, automotive and food manufacturing.
 Most recently, Lawless worked in corporate communications, issues management and consumer relations at Mars, Incorporated, within the petcare segment.
-Before Mars, she spent several years at Nissan North America’s manufacturing plant and headquarters campus in Nashville, Tennessee in internal, regional, and product communications.
+Before Mars, she spent several years at Nissan North America’s manufacturing plant and headquarters campus in Nashville, Tenn. in internal, regional, and product communications.
 She started her career as a field producer and reporter at KPLR-TV in St. Louis, Mo. before moving to corporate public relations.

 With a passion for pets, Lawless currently serves on the board for Elanco’s companionship cause, which focuses on service and therapy animals, as well as bringing the health benefits of pets to life.